semgrep/semgrep-docs/docs/semgrep-app/findings.md

 4. Click **Open**.
 5. Optional: Include a **comment** explaining the action.

-To **close findings**, do one of the two options:

-* Update, fix, or refactor the code such that the Semgrep rule pattern no longer matches the code.
+To **fix a finding**, update, or refactor the code such that the Semgrep rule pattern no longer matches the code.

 * Remove the rule from the Rule Board.

 To **remove a rule** from the Rule Board: